 For a fun, educational day high up on Bodmin Moor, head to the Jamaica Inn Smugglers Museum.
 Packed with the most wonderful collection of smuggling antiquities, kids will delight in finding out all about the legends associated with the famous book, Jamaica Inn as well as other Cornish smuggling stories over the past centuries.
 There is a room at the Inn dedicated to Daphne du Maurier, so if your children have been reading Rebecca at school or at home, this will be a brilliant place for it to come alive.
 You can eat there or take a smuggler-style picnic to eat on the moor.
 Admission is £2.95 for children and £3.95 for adults or family tickets are £9.95 (2 adults and 2 children).

 If you're looking to visit Cornwall with your family, whether during the school holidays in February, May, October or even at Easter, or any other time of the year, we've got a great range of accommodation to suit you.
-Choose from our range of family-friendly cottages in Cornwall, hotels, holiday parks and B&Bs.
+Choose from our range of family-friendly cottages in Cornwall and find your perfect family property.